 Before this trip, I had seen a fair part of Australia.
 I had been to Darwin, Uluru, Adelaide, Barossa Valley, Kangaroo Island, the Great Ocean Road and Melbourne.
 The only places I had seen on the East Coast were Cairns and Sydney.
 Thus, prior to the road trip, I was very excited and had high expectations.
-However, the East Coast proved to be absolutely amazing and in this Australia travel guide, I’ve gathered everything you need to know for planning an incredible trip along the East Coast!
+However, the East Coast proved to be absolutely amazing and in this travel guide to Australia’s East Coast, I’ve gathered everything you need to know for planning an incredible trip!

 About Australia and the East Coast

 Australia is located in the South Pacific Ocean with Indonesia, Papua New Guinea and New Zealand as its closest neighbours.
 Australia is the sixth largest country in the world and offers very diverse sceneries and climates – from the humid rainforest to the dry desert, from the vibrant big cities to the remote areas, from the multicultural melting pots to the sacred Indigenous lands.
 There is something for everyone in Australia!

 Australia’s East Coast covers the area along the coast between Cape York at north and Melbourne at south.
 However, most people that travel the East Coast go from Cairns to either Byron Bay, Sydney or Melbourne or vice versa.
 There are approximately 2000 kilometres between Cairns and Byron Bay, 3000 kilometres between Cairns and Sydney and 3500 kilometres between Cairns and Melbourne.